storefront-x/storefront-x/docs/modules/vue.md

 Framework module enabling usage of [Vue.js](https://vuejs.org) in the application.

-## `assets/` IoC concept

-Concept for static assets (CSS, images, ...) that will be build into the application instead of being served via the `public/` concept.

 ### Advantages over the `public/` concept

 1. Assets are hashed during build so when their content changes, they are automatically [cache-busted](https://support.stackpath.com/hc/en-us/articles/360001224166-Cache-Busting-Explained).